Guide to Using Ami

 common questions are likely to receive a relevant response.
 Note that Ami has

-access to provisionally developed frameworks and these may introduce errors.
+access to provisionally developed frameworks, which may introduce errors.
 Ami

-section.
-Ami will be periodically updated to include latest taxonomy developments
+will be periodically updated to include latest taxonomy developments and

 Time: